Last updated on December 14th, 2018

-Algeria is the largest country in Africa and has a beautiful setting on the coast of the Mediterranean ocean with its pleasant year-round climate.
+Algeria is the largest country (2,381,741 sq km) in Africa followed by Democratic Republic of the Congo (2,345,411 sq km).
+It has a beautiful setting on the coast of the Mediterranean ocean with its pleasant year-round climate.
 With an ancient history and fairly recent independence after years of war, there is much to interest visitors here.
 With these 53 interesting facts about Algeria, let’s uncover more about its culture, economy, history, people and more…

 Facts about Algerian culture and customs

 1. Algeria is commonly called the country of cherries and dates.
 This refers to the various types of weather found here; a mild climate in the north and a dry, hot one in the Saharan south.
 Algerian dates are known to be some of the best on earth.
 Visitors are traditionally greeted by being offered dates and milk.

 2. The official name of Algeria is the People’s Democratic Republic of Algeria and its National Holiday is also known as Revolution Day, honoring the day the final bid for independence began on the first of November decades ago.